 IT security consultant during the week, pilot at the weekend.
-Rewriting pointers and surfing clouds.

 Hello.
 I’m Tom.